yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 30. What Is React Fiber?
 > - The core of React algorithm.
-> - The main goal of React Fiber is to ensure that there are incremental rendering facilities for the virtual DOM.
+> - The main goal of React Fiber is to ensure that there are `incremental rendering facilities for the virtual DOM`.
 <br/><br/>

 31. What Are Fragments?
-> - A common pattern in React is for a component to return multiple elements.
-Fragments let you group a list of children without adding extra nodes to the DOM.
+> - A common pattern in React is for a `component to return multiple elements`.
+Fragments let you group a list of children `without adding extra nodes to the DOM`.
 <br/><br/>